autumnmarin/autumnmarin/README.md

-# 👋 Hello!
+👋 Hello!

-Hello!
 I'm Autumn 🎓, a recent graduate from the Georgia Tech Analytics Masters Program 🐝.
 As a data scientist, I have an unending curiosity for uncovering patterns in data, transforming insights into action 💡, and communicating results in a way that drives meaningful impact 🤖.

 ---
 ## :house: 🎯 Recent Project: Predicting House Prices in Ames